RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/cluster-name-dns-connection-management/configuring-aws-route53-dns-redis-enterprise.md

 ## How does Redis Enterprise Software achieve failover?

-If you have a three node Redis Enterprise Software cluster.
-When your application wants to connect to a RS database, it connects to any node in this cluster using its fully qualified domain name (FQDN), for example, node1.mycluster.enterprise.com.
+When your application wants to connect to a RS database in a three node Redis Enterprise Software cluster, it connects to any node in this cluster using its fully qualified domain name (FQDN), for example "node1.mycluster.enterprise.com".
 It needs to know the IP address associated with this name and asks the top-level nameservers (.com) for the list of name servers in charge of enterprise.com.
 Then, it asks these name server (one after each other in case of failure) for the name